 If you’re a guitar player, then you know that it’s important to take care of your instrument.
-Not only will proper care make your guitar sound better, but it will also extend its life.
+Not only will proper guitar care make your instrument sound better, but it will also extend its life.
 Let’s look at the most basic ways to clean and maintain your guitar.

 Basic Guitar Care and Maintenance

 Nowadays, many people are passionate about music and want to play guitar.

 Guitar players of all levels should take care to protect their guitars.
 Here are eight basic tips for taking proper maintenance and tender loving treatment with a guitar:

 1. Always wash your hands before you pick up your guitar!

 This is the most basic and obvious rule for guitar care, but it’s still one of the most important.
 Dirty hands can easily transfer oils and dirt to your guitar strings and fretboard, which will affect your instrument’s sound and playability.

 Wash your hands thoroughly with soap and water before cleaning the guitar.
 When your hands are clean, you may begin to play your guitar.